 - Email: firstname.lastname@example.org

-- What happens if you there is a positive COVID19 case in a senior campus where Lifesprk provides on-site services?
+- What happens if there is a positive COVID19 case in a senior campus where Lifesprk provides on-site services?

 In addition to all the proactive steps we’ve already made which include wearing surgical masks and face shields, when we learn of a positive COVID-19 we immediately take action to increase support, resources, and precautions including:

-- Identifying and quarantining anyone who had close contact.
+- Identifying and quarantining anyone who had close contact through contract tracing.

 - Deploying isolation carts and dedicated equipment for this individual’s care.